code08-ind/Intelli-Quizzler/README.md

 # Intelli-Quizzler

-A Flutter App Based On Testing IQ With Good UI.
+A Flutter App Based On Testing IQ With Good UI To Test The IQ Of A Person.